-Monocytes normally represent 2 to 8 percent of the circulating white blood cell population.
-Like neutrophils, these white blood cells can respond to a site of infection and phagocytize invading bacteria.
+Neutrophils and monocytes are considered so-called professional phagocytes.
+Both arise from the same type of stem cell in the bone marrow.
+Monocytes normally represent roughly 1 to 10 percent of the circulating WBC population.
+Like neutrophils, these white blood cells can respond to a site of infection, activate and phagocytize invading bacteria.
 Monocytes also migrate into the body tissues, where they grow and transform into cells called macrophages.
 Macrophages remain in the tissues.
 They continue to function as phagocytes in the tissues, and interact with other types of immune cells to protect the body and regulate inflammatory responses.

 Along with neutrophils, eosinophils are included in the WBC group called the granulocytes.
 This categorization refers to the fact that these WBCs contain tiny granules that house special enzymes and other chemicals.
 However, the contents of the granules differs between eosinophils and neutrophils.
 Whereas neutrophils are professional phagocytes, eosinophils are less active in terms of their phagocytic function.
 They are also much less numerous than neutrophils, accounting for approximately 1 to 4 percent of the circulating WBCs.
 While eosinophils are not as effective at phagocytosis as neutrophils are, they have other immune system defense functions -- including participation in allergic responses and defending the body against parasites, such as intestinal worms.